 Program Director/Designated Institutional Official

-Dr. Eric Radcliffe received his medical degree from West Virginia University School of Medicine and completed residency training in Family Medicine at Wheeling Hospital.
+With more than 25 years Graduate Medical Education experience, Dr. Radcliffe has been a Program Director for 20 years.
+He received his medical degree from West Virginia University School of Medicine and completed residency training in Family Medicine at Wheeling Hospital.
 He is ABFM board certified.
-His experience includes private practice in Buckhannon WV and serving as an Assistant Professor of Family Medicine at West Virginia School of Medicine.
+Prior to UHC, his experience includes private practice in Buckhannon WV and serving as an Assistant Professor of Family Medicine at West Virginia School of Medicine.

 Suzanne Whitney Courtney, D.O.

-Research and scholarly activities are among Dr. Courtney’s focus areas within the residency training program.
-She also provides oversight and guidance to her panel of resident advisees, as well as all Osteopathic residents.
+As the Director of Osteopathic Education, Dr. Courtney participates in and oversees OPP/OMM training within the Osteopathic Track.
+She also works closely with Dr. Ashley Yelinek on the Sports Medicine Prep Track.
+Research, scholarly activity and faculty development are other areas of interest and responsibility within the residency program.
+She also enjoys providing oversight and guidance to her resident advisees and all Osteopathic residents.
+Dr. Courtney participates with Healthy Harrison in Healthy Lifestyle choices education to students in Harrison County.
 In addition to being the Chairman of the hospital Ethics Committee, Dr. Courtney’s professional interests include women’s health, preventive medicine, and the care of children.
 She enjoys playing the piano and traveling with her family.
 She, her husband, and their three children, reside in the Bridgeport area.

-Dr. Elizabeth Hess, a native of Grafton, WV, graduated from West Virginia University School of Medicine.
-She completed her residency in Family Medicine at UHC, where she served as chief resident.
-She is ABFM board certified.
-She is a member of the AAFP and Alpha Omega Alpha medical honor society.
+Dr. Elizabeth Hess, a native of Grafton, WV, graduated from West Virginia University School of Medicine and completed her residency in Family Medicine at UHC, where she served as chief resident.
+She is ABFM board certified and a member of the AAFP and Alpha Omega Alpha medical honor society.
 She also served as an American Board of Family Medicine test reviewer.
 Dr. Hess is an active member of the hospital medical staff and serves as the Chairman of the Pharmacy and Therapeutics Committee.

-The didactic schedule, rotation block schedule and board preparation are among her areas of focus as a faculty member, as well as, mentoring her resident advisees.
-She is also the Chairman of the Clinical Competency Committee.
+Her love of physical fitness and healthy lifestyle promotion made Dr. Hess the natural leader of the Integrative Medicine track and Physician Wellness program.
+Establishing base-line milestones for few residents, development of the rotation block schedule and board preparation are among her areas of focus as a faculty member, as well as, mentoring her resident advisees.
+With more than 15 years of faculty experience, Dr. Hess leads resident evaluation and progression of the Family Medicine Milestones as the Chairman of the Clinical Competency Committee.
 Her professional interests include disease prevention through lifestyle choices, behavioral issues in pediatrics, child and adult learning theory, wilderness medicine and endocrinology.
-She is actively involved in community wellness efforts including promotion of clean indoor air and childhood obesity prevention.
-She enjoys spending time with her family and her dogs as well as exploring the outdoors of WV and running road races and marathons.
+She is actively involved in community wellness efforts including promotion of clean indoor air and childhood obesity prevention, including participation with Health Harrison and the Harrison County Board of Education.
+She enjoys spending time with her family and her dogs, as well as exploring the outdoors of WV and running road races and marathons.

 Clinical Director/PCMH Director